Always something to do for the holidays or rainy day?

-On the other hand, a heart rate monitor is KILLING for a battery, so that's why it lasts so long without needing to replace it.
+On the other hand, a heart rate monitor is killing a battery, so that's why it lasts so long without having to replace it.

-If you want a MORE ACTIVE child and at the same time give more RESPONSIBILITY for their own lives and their duties, the Garmin is the one I recommend.
+If you want a more active child and at the same time give them more responsibility for their own lives and their tasks, the Garmin is perfect.

 Best and Most Reliable Safe Features

-This is THE watch when you want more control over where your child is, while at the same time knowing that they can call in an emergency.
+- Best for: if you want more control over where your child is, while at the same time making sure they can call in an emergency.

-Your child can quickly send photos, chat (voice chat is also included), the smartwatch is IPX7 waterproof, which means nothing more than that the watch will not be damaged by an immersion of up to 30 minutes in water, to a depth of maximum 1 metre.
+It is IPX6 waterproof, the watch will not be damaged by submersion of up to 30 minutes in water, to a depth of up to 1,5 meters.

-If your child is in an emergency situation, he can press the SOS button for 3 seconds and in turn 3 SOS numbers will be called (that you have set up to perform), until someone answers.
+If your child is in an emergency situation, he can press the SOS button for 3 seconds and 3 SOS numbers will be called in turn (which you have set in advance), until someone answers.

-The smartwatch bracelet is made of soft silicone, of durable material and is pleasant to wear.
+The smartwatch bracelet is made of soft silicone, durable material and comfortable to wear.
 The smartwatch can certainly take a beating.

 Buying a whole smartphone, with all that this entails, can be a bit too early at your child's age, especially for kids under 10.